MosesEsan/mesan-laravel-jwt-authentication-quotes-api/README.md

-# Laravel 5.4 JWT Authentication with E-Mail Verification
+# Laravel 5.4 JWT-Powered Mobile App API

-A PHP Mobile Authentication API which includes E-mail verification, developed with Laravel 5.4 framework and JWT (JSON Web Tokens) Package.
+This API was built for the Quotes app at the repo below.

+<a href="https://github.com/MosesEsan/mesan-react-native-redux-quotes-app" target="_blank">React Native/Redux Quotes App </a>.

 ### Tutorial

-The steps below are a compilation of a series of tutorials.

 <ul>
   <li><a href="#step1">Step 1: Create new project and install jwt-auth</a></li>